jeroen66124/jeroen66124.github.io/_posts/2023-04-12-remote-gaming-setup-steam-link-playnite.md

 {% include embed/youtube.html id='CQtliTJ41ZE' %}

-Once you are done with the basic Raspberry Pi OS setup prompts, continue with step 2.
+Once you are done with the basic Raspberry Pi OS setup wizard, continue with step 2.

 **2** - Install Steam Link by running the following commands in your terminal